-Where Does Music Industry Revenue Come From In 2016?
+Where Does Music Industry Revenue Come From These Days?

 The music industry has had a gloomy outlook for more than a decade.
 Years ago MP3 players and iTunes all but destroyed the traditional album, and more recently even permanent digital downloads began to see a dip in sales, down as much as 13% in 2013-2014.